 The Medicaid Compliant Annuity is available in 48 states and the District of Columbia.
-It is irrevocable, non-assignable, and typically must name the state Medicaid agency as beneficiary.
-The product has zero cash value and is considered income only.
-It can be funded with either non-qualified or tax-qualified funds.
+The SPIA is irrevocable, non-assignable, and typically must name the state Medicaid agency as beneficiary.
+It has zero cash value and is considered income only.
+An MCA can be funded with either non-qualified or tax-qualified funds.
 The minimum investment amount is $5,000, and the minimum term length available is two months, in most states.

-To qualify for Medicaid, an applicant must be 65 years of age or disabled and must be a U.S. citizen or qualified alien.
-Because the Medicaid program is administered at the state level, most states have their own residency requirements.
+To qualify for Medicaid, the applicant must be 65 years of age or older or disabled.
+They must also be a U.S. citizen or qualified alien.
+Since the Medicaid program is administered at the state level, states have their own residency requirements.
 Most importantly, the applicant must be residing in a Medicaid-approved facility – typically a skilled nursing home.
-Some states may have waiver programs which extend to assisted living facilities or at-home care as well.
+Some states may have waiver programs that extend benefits to include assisted living facilities or at-home care.

 Having too many countable assets is the primary reason most people don’t qualify for Medicaid.
 In most states, a single person or institutionalized spouse can typically keep $2,000 as their Individual Resource Allowance.
 The Community Spouse Resource Allowance varies by state.
 The Medicaid asset restrictions often require applicants to spend down thousands of dollars.
 Purchasing a Medicaid Compliant Annuity allows them to accomplish this in a quick and efficient way.